HSLdevcom/helmet-utils/README.md

 ## Usage as a Python Library

-To use `helmet_utils` as a Python library, you can import the necessary classes and functions in your Python script
+To use `helmet_utils` as a Python library, you can import the necessary classes and functions in your Python script.

 Adding height data to a network: